lightbend/kalix-jvm-sdk/maven-archetype-akkasls-value-entity/README.md

-# maven-archetype-akkasls
+# maven-archetype-akkasls-value-entity

 ![Test](https://github.com/lightbend/akkaserverless-maven-archetype/workflows/Test/badge.svg)

-This archetype can be used to generate a project suitable for the general development of [event-sourced](https://martinfowler.com/eaaDev/EventSourcing.html) and Value-based entities using [Akka Serverless](https://www.lightbend.com/akka-serverless).
+This archetype can be used to generate a project suitable for the general development of Value-based entities using [Akka Serverless](https://www.lightbend.com/akka-serverless).

 **The Maven project created from the archetype will contain a Value entity protobuf definition.**